PDE-constrained Gaussian process surrogate modeling with uncertain data locations: Numerical Experiments

 in which $\hat{\mathbf{X}}_u$ collects the actual locations of uncertain data inputs, $\mathbf{X}^*$ denotes the test points, $\hat{f}$ is the ground truth function for regression, and $\mathbf{X}_u$ may follow its prior \emph{or} posterior distribution.

 To demonstrate the details of the proposed method, an example with eight data points is presented first.
-The training data are generated from a one-dimensional latent function $y = -x\sin(x/3)$.
-We assume that four of the data points have fixed locations, while the other four have uncertain inputs $x_i^u$ ($i=1,2,3,4$), for which a prior distribution is defined.
-The prior means of these uncertain data locations are computed by appending a perturbation to given locations, i.e., $\mu_i = \hat{x}_i^u + \epsilon$, where $\hat{x}_i^u$ denotes a given actual location on the latent function and $\epsilon \sim \mathcal{U}(0,2)$ is a randomly generated term to realize a perturbation.
-The original locations of these eight data points are sampled by the quasi-Monte Carlo method using a Sobol sequence \cite{Sobol1999}.
-The data points together with the latent function of ground truth are shown in Figure~\ref{fig:detailed_illustration}(a).
+The training data are generated from a one-dimensional function $y = -x\sin(x/3)$.
+We assume that four of the data points have certain locations, while the other four are uncertain inputs $x_i^u$ ($i=1,2,3,4$), for which prior distributions are defined.
+The prior means of these uncertain data locations are computed by appending a perturbation to given locations, i.e., $\mu_i = \hat{x}_i^u + \epsilon$, where $\hat{x}_i^u$ denotes the actual location on the domain $[0,8\pi]$ and $\epsilon$ is sampled from a uniform distribution $\mathcal{U}(-2,2)$.
+The actual locations of these eight data points are sampled by the quasi-Monte Carlo method using a Sobol sequence \cite{Sobol1999}.
+The data points together with the ground truth of the function are shown in Figure~\ref{fig:detailed_illustration}(a).
 We are interested in the regression over $[0,8\pi]$ with an independent prior distribution $x^u_i \sim \mathcal{N}(\mu_i,s^2)$ for each uncertain input location.
 Assuming that we do not have much confidence in the priors, a relatively large variance $s^2=4$ is presumed.
-The measurement noise is omitted in this example for demonstration purpose.
+The measurement noise is omitted in this example for demonstration purposes.

-Figure~\ref{fig:detailed_illustration}(a) depicts the predictive distribution of a conventional GP regression, which is trained with fixed data inputs and prior means of uncertain inputs, paired with their corresponding observations.
-It is evident that this GP regression fails to incorporate the input uncertainties, and the mean and variance of the GP predictive function are misled by the perturbed mean locations of uncertain inputs in this interpolation task.
+Figure~\ref{fig:detailed_illustration}(a) depicts the predictive distribution of a conventional GP model, which is trained with certain data inputs and prior means of uncertain inputs, paired with their corresponding observations.
+It is evident that this GP model fails to incorporate the input uncertainties, and the mean and variance of the GP predictive function are misled by the perturbed locations of uncertain inputs in this interpolation task.